Giopet/dapp-NFT-minting/README.md

 - The execution client, which is the current consensus methodology, which is proof-of-work.
 That is the old-fashioned like Bitcoin way of mining using processing power.
 - The consensus clients, which is also called the beacon chain.
 It used to be called Ethereum 2.0.
 And this uses proof-of-stake.
 You can essentially lock up some of your Ether and that is essentially what will create new Ether in the mining process is these.
 Everyone's who's locked up their Ether will get rewards.

-There are a number of different clients out there and I won't get into them.
-Typically, most people, as you saw on that website use [Geth](https://geth.ethereum.org/), which is written in Go.
-But there are others for people who have preferences otherwise.
+There are a number of different clients out there but most people use [Geth](https://geth.ethereum.org/), which is written in Go.

-The other piece to know about is you can run clients that are specifically for running testing.
-And they'll run in the Ethereum client locally. **Ganache** and **Hardhat** are testing environments that can be used for just this purpose.
+You can run clients that are specifically for running testing.
+And they'll run in the Ethereum client locally.
+**Ganache** and **Hardhat** are testing environments that can be used for just this purpose.
 Additionally, there are other networks available in addition to the Mainnet that can be used specifically for testing.
 So they're kind of like somewhere between your local testing environment and the final Mainnet.

 So Ethereum is a blockchain for programming.
 And its core functioning is possible because of the EVM.
 And that's what processes are compiled smart contract.
 It's available in a number of different version but Geth is pretty much by far and away the most popular.
 Because Ethereum can process what we call Turing complete programming, which means it can do loops and iterate and things, it gives Ethereum a lot of power and make it a unique and really good platform for decentralized application development.